OolonColoophid/octavo/README.md

 3. For convenience, you probably want to have octavo.zsh in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable))

 4. When running, Octavo needs to know where its directory with support files is located.
-You'll need to set this in your .bash_profile:
+You'll need to set this in your .bash_profile (not this path exactly; this is just where I happen to have my Octavo directory):

 ~~~